Find Grad Schools

 74 Yearly Graduations

 The 5th most popular school in the country for theology majors who are seeking their doctor's degree is Fuller Theological Seminary.
 Roughly 2,200 attend the school each year.
-For the 2020-2021 academic year, 74 doctor's degrees were handed out to theology majors at Fuller.
-About 18% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 74 people received their doctor's degree in theology from Fuller.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 17% were women.

 57 Yearly Graduations

 New Orleans Baptist Theological Seminary is the 6th most popular school in the nation for students seeking a doctor's degree in theology.
 Roughly 2,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,240 per year, while in-state graduate students, on average, pay $6,750 per year.
-During the 2020-2021 academic year, 57 people received their doctor's degree in theology from NOBTS.
-About 14% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,840 per year, while in-state graduate students, on average, pay $7,182 per year.
+During the most recent year for which we have data, 57 people received their doctor's degree in theology from NOBTS.
+About 11% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 #7